pulp/pulp/docs/sphinx/dev-guide/contributing/branching.rst

 into the release branch and the new HEAD of the release branch is tagged.
 Development occurs on a separate development branch.

+Release branches are where read the docs builds from, so in some situations documentation commits may be merged into a release branch after a release has occurred.
+For example if a known issue is discovered in a release after it is released, it may be added to the release notes.
+In those situations the release tag will stay the same and diverge from HEAD.

 Development Branches
 --------------------